What are the outcomes of this program?

 - Weekly class in specific body region to review up to date concepts and practice hands on skills in lab

-- Numerous outside clinic experiences with healthcare professionals, including physicians of multiple specialties (orthopaedic surgeons, family medicine, pain management, urgent care) to develop professional relationships and communication skills
+- Weekly outside clinic experiences with healthcare professionals, including physicians of multiple specialties (orthopaedic surgeons, family medicine, pain management, radiology, etc.) to develop professional relationships and communication skills

-- Large number of clinicians with OCS credentialing contributing to residency program and mentoring sessions
+- Large number of highly accessible faculty with diverse expertise and credentialing to the class and mentoring sessions